-41. Use of school premises, equipment & communication systems
+42. Use of school premises, equipment & communication systems

 School equipment and systems (phone, email and computers) are available only for school-related activities and should not be used for the fulfilment of another job or for personal use.
-This is unless authorised by the Head teacher (NB for the Head teacher this is the Chair of Governors); in case of an emergency, or where used for brief periods outside of working hours.
+This is unless authorised by the headteacher/principal (NB for the headteacher/principal this is the Chair of Governors); in case of an emergency, or where used for brief periods outside of working hours.

 This includes photocopying facilities, stationery and premises.
-It also applies to access provided for remote use (e.g. hand held portable devices etc.) and to staff working outside of school premises and using their own IT equipment.
+It also applies to access provided for remote use (e.g. handheld portable devices etc.) and to staff working outside of school premises and using their own IT equipment.